NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 Deadlines

+Deadlines for Show Good Cause and Exclusion are not negotiable.
 Please do not ignore them.
-If you miss the Show Good Cause deadline it is likely that you will be excluded and need to submit that appeal instead.
-If you miss the Exclusion deadline, it is likely that you will be excluded and may not have an opportunity to appeal.
-If this has happened, seek help from an SRC caseworker, and get documented evidence to show why you were late.
+If you miss the Show Good Cause deadline it is likely that you will be excluded and need to submit an exclusion appeal.
+If you miss the Exclusion deadline, it is likely that you will be excluded and may not have an opportunity to appeal unless you have documentation to explain why your Exclusion appeal was late.
+If this has happened, seek help from an SRC caseworker.
 Exclusions are for a minimum of four semesters, and readmission is not automatic.

 What is Show Good Cause?